isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

   public
 ```

-Note the `keyword:public` modifier on this`keyword:import`s.
+Note the `keyword:public` modifier on this `keyword:import`.
 By default, Agda
 won't export anything you imported, but the `keyword:public` keyword changes
 this behavior, allowing us to re-export definitions that we didn't write for
 ourselves.